Modified Requirements Track

 An applicant for the Modified Requirements Track must have a minimum of 45 hours of actual bedside playing experience and at least 100 sessions of bedside playing experience.

 It is expected that an applicant who qualifies for the Modified Requirements Track has appropriate and adequate music skills and clinical experience, as demonstrated in the listed pre-requisites, and will work through the course with minimal support from a mentor.

 Tuition for the Modified Requirements Track is $625.
-Upon payment of the tuition, those who qualify for the Modified Requirements Track will receive the materials for both Level 1 and Level 2, and access to the login portion of the Harp for Healing website, private CMCP Facebook page, and Google discussion groups.
+Upon payment of the tuition, those who qualify for the Modified Requirements Track will receive the course notebooks for both Level 1 and Level 2, and access to the login portion of the Harp for Healing website, private CMCP Facebook page, and Google discussion groups.